Rain, rain, go away. Come again once I've done the trail.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

-The trail stays flat, straight and uncomplicated until the Telowie Gorge Conservation Park takes you up along a range and through a nest of spiky bushes.
+The trail stays flat, straight and uncomplicated until the Telowie Gorge Conservation Park takes hikers up along a range and through a nest of spiky bushes.
 I recommend wearing long pants.